-According to my Alaskan Eskimo friend, Dawn, kuspuks were traditionally hooded and helped to protect the wearer from the heat of the sun and bugs during activities like berry-picking.
+According to my Alaskan friend, Dawn, kuspuks were traditionally hooded and helped to protect the wearer from the heat of the sun and bugs during activities like berry-picking.
 But the more modern styles like the teal version she is wearing are usually unhooded.

 This traditional Alaska fashion piece comes in all shapes and sizes.
 You’ll mostly see Atikluks worn as a shirt (the pink version I am wearing) or as a dress (the style Dawn is garbed in). kuspuks are worn by everyone including men, women, and children.

 As a child, Dawn grew up in Kotzebue, which is 30 miles above the Arctic Circle.
-She was involved in the Aleut Native dance group dancing where she got to wear more elaborate Atikluks and simpler styles as seen here during Eskimo dance performances.
+She was involved in the Aleut Native dance group dancing where she got to wear more elaborate Atikluks and simpler styles as seen here during traditional dance performances.

 I was born and raised in Nigeria, and our clothing is a huge part of our identity.
 Moving to Alaska and discovering that the traditional Alaska fashion was more profound than the classic denim and t-shirt resonated with me.

 So I asked Dawn to elaborate a little more about the kuspuks we were wearing.
 If the fabric, print, and style held any particular meaning to her or her Inupiaq and Aleut heritage.
 Here’s what she had to say: